 Off-site storage: Some of our records (plans and microfilms) are held off-site and we require at least 2 working days notice to retrieve them.

-Preservation Programme: In addition to the maintenance works over the summer of 2017, we're running a preservation programme which means some records that you could view on demand previously, are now subject to 3 days notice before they are available to view in the searchroom, or for our staff to use to answer enquiries.
-Please see this document for a full list, but the most popular records that this affects are:
+Preservation Programme: We're running a preservation programme which means some records are subject to 3 days notice before they are available to view in the searchroom, or for our staff to use to answer enquiries.

 Location and Access